njoy/NJOY2016/docs/testDescription.md

 ## Test Problem 61

 This test was added to following issue [\#163](https://github.com/njoy/NJOY2016/issues/163).
 Whenever an `ACER` check run changed the library suffix, it was ignored.
 This has been fixed now and this test was added to validate the fix.

+## Test Problem 62

+This test was added to following issue [\#173](https://github.com/njoy/NJOY2016/issues/173).
+For a new d+He3 evaluation, the ACE file produced by NJOY2016 still has a few NaN values appearing in it.
+This problem was due to an array index overflow in acecpe.